mohammadReza1993/Cave-Segmentation/README.md

 # Training

-to train the YOLO model you need to run the train.py file
+To train the YOLO model you need to run the train.py file

 `python3 train.py`